DanielaIH/holbertonschool-headphones/README.md

 you are not allowed to import external CSS framework (like Bootstrap) you are not to use Javascript

+## Goals/Objectives
-### This project consists in Implementing a design from scratch
+This project consists in Implementing a design from scratch, using my previously knowledges in HTML/CSS/Accessibility/Responsive design.

+## How can you use this template
+You can download this repo and launch in your browser and using [link] (https://developer.chrome.com/docs/devtools/ "DevTools") you can explore the css style sheet and html details to add in your projects.

 Here the designs that I have to build from zero: